Henry Cowell: The Leipzig incident

 During this excitement, a man jumped up from one of the front rows and shook his fist at Cowell and said, "Halten Sie uns für Idioten in Deutschland?" ("Do you take us for idiots in Germany?"), while others threw the concert's program notes and other paraphernalia at his face.
 About a minute later, an angry group of audience members clambered onto the stage, with a second, more supportive group following.
 The two groups began shouting over and confronting one another, which eventually turned into a large physical confrontation and riot on the stage, after which the Leipzig police were promptly called.
 Cowell later recalled of the incident, "The police came onto the stage and arrested 20 young fellows, the audience being in an absolute state of hysteria — and I was still playing!"
 As he had no severe physical injuries, the Leipzig authorities decided not to admit him to the local medical facility.
 After the concert had concluded and the stage was cleared, he was noticeably shaken and jittery as he took his bow for the remaining audience and then left the hall.

 In the days following, the local Leipzig press was incredibly harsh regarding Cowell, the performance, and his musical style more broadly.
 The Leipziger Abendpost called the event, "[...] such a meaningless strumming and such a repulsive hacking of the keyboard not only with hands, but also even with fists, forearms and elbows, that one must call it a coarse obscenity — to put it mildly — to offer such a cacophony to the public, who in the end took it as a joke."
 The Leipziger Neuste-Nachrichten additionally referred to his techniques as "musical grotesqueries".

-Comparisons were later made between this event and other riotous performances by experimental and futurist composers in Europe, including the Paris premiere of Stravinsky's The Rite of Spring a decade earlier, and the performances of Italian futurist Luigi Russolo.
+Comparisons were later made between this event and other riotous performances by experimental composers in Europe, including the Paris premiere of Igor Stravinsky's The Rite of Spring a decade earlier and the musical performances of Italian Futurist artist Luigi Russolo.

 Further experimentation

 Promotional flier for Cowell's 1924 Carnegie Hall debut (Note: Only four of the five written encores to Dynamic Motion — which excluded Time Table — were played at the debut, at the direction of Cowell.)

-Cowell's interest in harmonic rhythm, as discussed in New Musical Resources, led him in 1930 to commission Léon Theremin to invent the Rhythmicon, or Polyrhythmophone, a transposable keyboard instrument capable of playing notes in periodic rhythms proportional to the overtone series of a chosen fundamental pitch.
-The world's first electronic rhythm machine, with a photoreceptor-based sound production system proposed by Cowell (not a theremin-like system, as some sources incorrectly state), it could produce up to sixteen different rhythmic patterns simultaneously, complete with optional syncopation.
+Cowell's interest in harmonic rhythm, as discussed in New Musical Resources, led him in 1930 to commission Leon Theremin to invent the Rhythmicon, or Polyrhythmophone, a transposable keyboard instrument capable of playing notes in periodic rhythms proportional to the overtone series of a chosen fundamental.
+The world's first electronic rhythm machine, with a photoreceptor-based sound production system proposed by Cowell, it could produce up to sixteen different rhythmic patterns simultaneously, complete with optional syncopation.
 Cowell wrote several original compositions for the instrument, including an orchestrated concerto, and Theremin built two more models.
-Soon, however, the Rhythmicon would be virtually forgotten, remaining so until the 1960s, when progressive pop music producer Joe Meek experimented with its rhythmic concept.
+Soon, however, the Rhythmicon would be virtually forgotten until the 1960s, when English music producer Joe Meek experimented with its rhythmic concept.